Azure-Samples/ms-identity-easyauth-nodejs-storage-graphapi/2-WebApp-graphapi-on-behalf/README.md

 ### Overview

-This sample demonstrates an ASP.NET Core web app that uses authentication to limit access to users in your organization​ and then calls Microsoft Graph as the signed-in user.
+This sample demonstrates a Node.js & Express web app that uses authentication to limit access to users in your organization​ and then calls Microsoft Graph as the signed-in user.
 The web app authenticates a user and displays some of the user's profile information.
-This sample is a companion to the [Access Microsoft Graph from a secured app as the user](https://docs.microsoft.com/azure/app-service/scenario-secure-app-access-microsoft-graph-as-user) tutorial on docs.microsoft.com.
+This sample is a companion to the [Access Microsoft Graph from a secured app as the user](https://docs.microsoft.com/azure/app-service/scenario-secure-app-access-microsoft-graph-as-user) tutorial on **docs.microsoft.com**.

 ### Scenario